andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/SETUP_STEPS.md

    - Email: `studentuser@iu.edu`
    - Password: `StudentUser1!`

-   **⚠️ IMPORTANT:** Change these default passwords immediately after first login in production!
+   **⚠️ SECURITY WARNING:** These are default test credentials for development and testing purposes only. **You MUST change all default passwords immediately after first login in production environments.** Never use default credentials in production!

    Additional sample users may be included in the database with various email addresses.
 Check the User Management page after logging in to see all available accounts.